Majority World

 The term Majority World refers to countries in Africa, Asia, the Middle East, and Latin America, and Indigenous peoples.
-It is an alternative to terms considered to be derogatory such as "Third World" or "Developing World."
+It is an alternative to sometimes derogatory terms like "developing world" or "underdeveloped countries" and Cold War-era terms like "Third World".

 Terminology

 The Tunisian photojournalist Zine Ali Abidine Ben coined "Majority World" in the early 1990s.
 He wished to highlight the discrepancy when compared to Western countries, especially those associated with the G8, which represented a tiny minority of the world's population but exercised significant power over the rest of humanity.
 It sought to overcome the "West's rhetoric of democracy" focusing less on what a community has as opposed to what it lacks.

-The term was coined as an alternative to "Third World" or "Developing World," terms which reinforced stereotypes about poor communities and hide their histories of oppression and exploitation.
+The term was coined as an alternative to "Third World" or "developing world," terms which reinforced stereotypes about poor communities and hide their histories of oppression and exploitation.
 It challenges implicit hierarchies, between the "first" and the "third," or the need to be "developing."
 It is also less arbitrary than "Global South," given that these countries are not always geographically located in the south.